 Chronic myeloid leukemia stages are:

 The first-line treatment of CML in most situations is oral medication.
 These pills have transformed the way we treat CML and have enabled a CML patient to lead a life like any other individual.
+Consult with the cancer specialist in Delhi for the treatment options.

 Generations of these drugs-